vanus-labs/docs/content/introduction/architecture.md

 ### Source Connector

 A source connector obtains data from an underlying data producer and delivers it to targets, after the original data has been transformed into CloudEvents.
-Vance doesn't limit the way a source retrieves data. (e.g., A source may pull data from a message queue or act as an HTTP server waiting for data to be sent to it).
+It doesn't limit the way a source retrieves data. (e.g., A source may pull data from a message queue or act as an HTTP server waiting for data to be sent to it).

 ### Sink Connector